Meiguro/simplyjs/README.md

 #### Window.add(element)

-Adds an element to to this [Window].
-This element will be immediately visible.
+Adds an element to to the [Window].
+The element will be immediately visible.

 #### Window.insert(index, element)